RSDKModding/RSDK-Modding-Wiki/docs/RSDKv5/Functions/Graphics/EditSpriteAnimation.md

 # EditSpriteAnimation

 ## Description
-Loads a Sprite Animation and returns the id of it.
+Replaces the properties of an animation with the given parameters.

 ## Parameters
 - `aniFrames`
-The sprite animation to be edited.
+The SpriteAnimation to be edited.
 - `listID`
 The index of the animation entry to be edited.
 - `name`
 The animation's name.
 - `frameOffset`
 The frame list offset to start this animation's frames from.
 - `frameCount`
 The number of frames in the animation.
 - `speed`
 The speed of the animation.
 - `loopIndex`
 The index of the frame the animation should loop from.
 - `rotationStyle`
 The style of rotation snapping to use for frames in this animation.